 Most low-performing banks do not undertake emotional intelligence testing prior to hiring or with their current teams.
 If they do any testing at all, they do “personality testing” or “self-evaluation” testing that either have a low correlation to future job performance or can be manipulated by employees with an IQ over 12 to give the answers they think you want to hear.

-A Texas bank that benchmarked all employees using this tool found it reduced employee count by 30 percent within one year while increasing performance and growth of the bank.
-By getting the right people on the bus and moving their seats so their emotional intelligence matches the benchmark of the position they fill, you can reduce the highest expense on your P&L—payroll—while dramatically increasing each person’s performance.
+A Texas bank that benchmarked all employees using this tool found it reduced employee count by 30 percent within one year while increasing the performance and growth of the bank.
+By getting the right people on the bus and moving their seats, so their emotional intelligence matches the benchmark of the position they fill, you can reduce the highest expense on your P&L—payroll—while dramatically increasing each person’s performance.
 Intrigued?
-Drop us a note and we’ll tell you more!
+Drop us a note, and we’ll tell you more!